-Name Age Office and Business Experience Robert G. Jones 56 President, Chief Executive Officer, and Director of the Company since September 2004.
+Name Age Office and Business Experience Robert G. Jones 58 President, Chief Executive Officer, and Director of the Company since September 2004.
 CEO of McDonald Investments, Inc., a subsidiary of KeyCorp, from September 2001 to September 2004, and Executive Vice President of KeyCorp from December 1999 to September 2001.
-Christopher A. Wolking 53 Senior Executive Vice President and Chief Financial Officer of the Company since January 2007, and Executive Vice President and Chief Financial Officer of the Company from January 2005 to January 2007.
+Christopher A. Wolking 55 Senior Executive Vice President and Chief Financial Officer of the Company since January 2007, and Executive Vice President and Chief Financial Officer of the Company from January 2005 to January 2007.
 Senior Vice President of the Company from 2001 to January 2005 and Vice President of the Company from 1999 to 2001.
 Treasurer of the Company from 1999 to January 2005.
-Barbara A. Murphy 62 Senior Executive Vice President of the Company since January 2007.
-Chief Banking Officer of the Company since December 2006.
-Executive Vice President of the Company from June 2005 to January 2007.
-Chief Risk Officer of the Company from June 2005 to December 2006.
-Previously, Executive Vice President at Bank One in Chicago, Illinois and Columbus, Ohio from 1989 to 2004, serving in various banking leadership positions.
-Caroline J. Ellspermann 45 Executive Vice President of the Company since December 2004, CEO of Old National Trust Company since October 2004 and President of Old National Wealth Management since June 2003.
+Caroline J. Ellspermann 47 Executive Vice President of the Company since December 2004, CEO of Old National Trust Company since October 2004 and President of Old National Wealth Management since June 2003.
 Senior Vice President of the Company and Manager of Old National Private Client Group from 2001 to June 2003.
-John R. Kamin 55 Executive Vice President and Chief Information Officer of the Company since July of 2011.
+John R. Kamin 57 Executive Vice President and Chief Information Officer of the Company since July of 2011.
 Previously, Senior Vice President at Wells Fargo in San Francisco, California, Charlotte, North Carolina and San Antonio, Texas from 2003 to 2011 acting in a variety of IT leadership positions.
-Jeffrey L. Knight 53 Executive Vice President and Chief Legal Counsel of the Company since December 2004, and Senior Vice President of the Company from 2001 to 2004.
+Jeffrey L. Knight 55 Executive Vice President and Chief Legal Counsel of the Company since December 2004, and Senior Vice President of the Company from 2001 to 2004.
 Corporate Secretary of the Company since 1994 and General Counsel of the Company from 1993 to 2004.
-Daryl D. Moore 55 Executive Vice President and Chief Credit Officer of the Company since January 2001 and Senior Vice President of the Company from 1996 to 2001.
-Candice J. Rickard 49 Executive Vice President and Chief Risk Officer of the Company since December 2006.
+Daryl D. Moore 57 Executive Vice President and Chief Credit Officer of the Company since January 2001 and Senior Vice President of the Company from 1996 to 2001.
+Candice J. Rickard 51 Executive Vice President and Chief Risk Officer of the Company since December 2006.
 Senior Vice President and Corporate Controller of the Company from January 2005 to December 2006, Vice President and Corporate Controller of the Company from April 2002 to January 2005, Vice President and Financial Reporting Manager of the Company from December 2001 to April 2002, and Financial Reporting Manager of the Company from August 2001 to December 2001.
-James C. Ryan, III 41 Executive Vice President and Director of Corporate Development of the Company since July 2009.
+James C. Ryan, III 43 Executive Vice President and Director of Corporate Development and Mortgage Banking of the Company since February 2015.
+Executive Vice President and Director of Corporate Development of the Company from July 2009 to February 2015.
 Senior Vice President and Integration Executive of the Company from December 2006 to July 2009.
 Senior Vice President and Treasurer of the Company from March 2005 to December 2006.
 Vice President at Wells Fargo Home Mortgage from July 2004 to March 2005, overseeing pricing in the finance group.
+James A. Sandgren 48 Executive Vice President and Chief Banking Officer of the Company since April 2014.
+Executive Vice President and Regional CEO of the Company from May 2007 to April 2014.
+Executive Vice President and Southern Division Chief Credit Officer from January 2004 to May 2007.
+Vice President and Commercial Loan Manager from May 1998 to January 2004.
+Commercial Loan Officer from April 1992 to May 1998.